sennah911/timer/README.md

 - Use tags to categorize and filter timers for reporting
 - Configure default metadata and notes via `~/.timer/config.json` for consistent new files
 - Add free-form notes after the final `---` in each file; the CLI preserves anything you write there
+- Use `-r/--running` with stop, split, or tag to target the first running timer automatically

 ## License